Jacob-Zhou/simple-csc/README.md

 - InternLM2

 ## Future Plans
-- [ ] Enable insert and delete operations (Almost done).
+- [x] Enable insert and delete operations.
-- [ ] Top-k voting for better performance.
+- [ ] Speed up the inference process.
 - [ ] Package the code into a library.
-- [ ] Speed up the inference process.
-- [ ] Refactor the code to be compatible with vLLM (Long term plan).
+- [ ] Enable continuous batching.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.